I customize all my instruments in one way or another, hopefully in artful and subtle ways, but there are always those extreme cases…

 But many times when the paths diverged an epic war would break out.
 One sunny high-school afternoon Vorticez and myself locked conceptual horns about volume and tone while recording the infamous ‘Exit,’ sessions.
 Rage ensued and I hurled my Tele onto the suburban carpet floor where it split with an anti-heroic thud.

 It was one of many epic breakups for the band: the following week however it was time for ritualized forgiveness: I glued the guitar back together, even gluing on the neck to make a super rigid axe – an ultra telecaster.
-Most importantly the gloss finish was sanded off and each band carved into it runes of reconciliation.
+Most importantly the gloss finish was sanded off and each band member carved into it runes of reconciliation.

 The guitar was resurrected into something meta: first of all the glue made it even more percussive than before which for an already bright Tele borders on the obscene.
 Discarding the lipstick neck pickup and replacing it with the bridge pickup made it a feedback machine (Here it’s shown with a humbucker from my SG that e. carlson later installed).
 Finally, scraping off the thick veil of polyurethane freed the resonant tone of the woods, something I will comment on later with my other guitars.

 Today the Dethkaster is in the good hands of e. carlson aka area c and was featured in a few of the 16:16 songs recorded in 1991.
-It has become an icon of the joy and angst of making music, especially with the band Wept.
+It has become an icon of the angst of making music, especially with the band Wept.
 As first loves go, I adored this guitar and the era it represents and I especially enjoy hearing it in recordings.
-But as first heartbreaks go, I never want to see this guitar again.
+But as first heartbreaks go, I never want to see this guitar ever again.